ivan-rivera/balderdash-web/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

 Todo items:
+- Add a scoreboard to footer (look for appropriate progress bars)
 - Test header
 - Test /new (user validation, categories, button, conditional text, home, launch)
 - Set up /join